 Each year, the list of projects offered for that year will be sent to the selected participants approximately one month before the start of the REU program.
-However, the following provides some example projects that will be offered to students in the future:
+However, the following provides some example projects that have been offered to students in the past:

 Biodegradable Nanofiber Scaffolds for Bone Tissue Engineering (Boyes)

 Scaffolds play a pivotal role in the process of regenerating tissues in 3D.
 Recently there has been increasing interest in the use of scaffolds for bone tissue engineering to improve clinical therapy for patients suffering serious fractures or defects.
 Biodegradable synthetic polymers are the most widely used scaffolding materials.
 However, synthetic polymers lack the biological cues found in the natural extracellular matrix.
 In this project, block copolymers providing biodegradability, biocompatibility, and functional groups for attachment of peptides, growth factors, and drugs will be prepared.

 These block copolymers will be formed into nanofibrous scaffolds using electrospinning or thermally-induced phase separation techniques.
 Finally, the mechanical properties of the nanofibrous scaffolds will be investigated.
 To achieve this goal, two undergraduate students, one from chemistry and one from chemical engineering, will work together.